Outdoor Fun

 Neal’s Dining Room

-An institution since 1926, Neal’s offers breakast, lunch and dinner from Spring until Fall.
-Specialities include the fried chicken and the chicken fried steak.
-For kids, there are hamburgers along with a kids menu.
+An institution since 1926, Neal’s serves breakfast, lunch and dinner from Spring until Fall.
+Specialties include fried chicken and chicken fried steak.
+For kids, there are hamburgers along with a kids’ menu.

 Located on Highway 127 N. with seasonal hours.